 5. We, the people: stimulate bottom-up change 💪

 As we’ve stated before, allowing citizens to participate in local policy is a great way to build trust.
 It ensures that people feel represented and valued by their administration and allows for debate and alignment with peers.
-So while an administration-led platform is a great start, it could pay to take it one step further with citizen initiatives.
+So while an administration-led platform is a great start, it could pay to take it one step further with citizen proposals.

 Put simply, citizen initiatives are grassroots initiatives that are led by citizens.
 It entails that citizens can, at any time, write down their proposals and gather support for their initiative.
 This initiative must reach a predefined threshold to gain a spot on the municipal agenda.

-While orchestrating citizen initiatives at a national level can be complex, there lies a lot of potential here for citizen initiatives at a local level.
+While orchestrating citizen proposals at a national level can be complex, there lies a lot of potential here for citizen proposals at a local level.
 In the last few years, local initiatives have popped up in cities across the UK.
 As early as 1998, 2 pioneering citizens in Cwmllynfell, Wales took matters in their own hands to found a community energy charity.
 In Edinburgh, Scotland, citizens have raised their voices about tourism, gentrification and the privatisation of public space, among other things.
 And the UK’s neighbours in Dublin, Ireland launched a citizen initiative to protect a David Attenborough mural from removal.

 - How much time do your citizens have to gather that support?